WeezyF0/DocuMind/README.md

 > **Use Cases:**
 > - Instant Q&A over slide decks, research papers, or lengthy reports
 > - Summarization of tables/figures + contextual explanation
 > - Building chatbots that “know” your proprietary docs + general knowledge

+## 🙋‍♂️ Acknowledgments
+Unstructured by Elaine and team for seamless PDF/PPTX partitioning.
+LangChain for providing a modular RAG framework.
+Chroma for a lightweight, local vector store.
+Google Gemini, OpenAI, and Groq teams for state-of-the-art LLM APIs.